joseazev/SQL_Para_IW/Ambulacia/README.md

 * a operadora do paciente,

-* o tipo de serviço da ambulancia,
+* o tipo de serviço da ambulância,

 * O preço negociado entre a empresa e a prestadora de serviço

-* Data do Inicio do serviço
+* Data do início do serviço

 * Data do fim do serviço